Dash-Industry-Forum/Events/event.bs.md

 # Event and Timed Metadata dispatch timing modes # {#event-metadata-dispatch}

-Figure 7 shows two possible dispatch timing models for inband events.
+Figure 5 shows two possible dispatch timing models for inband events.

 <figure>
   <img src="Images/dispatchmodes.png" />
-  <figcaption>The Application events and timed metadata dispatch modes
+  <figcaption>Figure 5: The Application events and timed metadata dispatch modes
 </figcaption></figure>

 In this figure, two modes are shown:

 1. <dfn>On-receive</dfn> Dispatch Mode: Dispatching at <var>RT</var> or earlier.
 Since the segment carrying an emsg/metadata sample has to be parsed before (or assuming zero decode/rendering delay as the latest at) <var>RT</var> on the media timeline, the event/metadata sample shall be dispatched at this time or before to Application in this mode.
 Application has a duration of <var>PT</var>-<var>RT</var> for preparing for the event.
-In this mode, The client doesn’t need to maintain states of Application events or metadata samples either.
+In this mode, the client doesn’t need to maintain states of Application events or metadata samples either.
 Application may have to maintain the state for any event/metadata sample, its <var>PT</var> and  <var>DU</var>, and monitor its activation duration, if it needs to.
 Application also needs to schedule each event/sample at its <var>PT</var>, so it must be time-aware to properly make use of these timing parameters.

 2. <dfn>On-start</dfn> Dispatch Mode: Dispatching exactly at <var>PT</var>, which is the start/presentation time of the event/metadata sample.
 The DASH player shall calculate the <var>PT</var> for each parsed event/metadata sample and dispatch the <var>message_data</var> at this exact moment.
 In this mode, since Application receives the event/sample at its start/presentation time, it needs to act on the received data right away, i.e. no advanced notice is given to Application in this mode.
 Application however may not need to maintain a state for the events and timed metadata samples, if the durations and/or the sequence and order of events/samples are not important to Application.
 Depending on the nature, meaning and relationship between different event instances/metadata samples, Application may need to maintain the state for them.